thomasViot/thomasViot/README.md

 ### Hi there 👋
 🔭 I’m currently working in Sweden with the University of Gävle <br />
-⚡ I'm looking for a 6 months internship for winter 2023 <br />
+⚡ I'm looking for a 6 months internship for winter 2023 in data science<br />
 🌱 I’m currently learning Python, machine learning, SQL <br />
 📫 How to reach me: tviot@enseirb-matmeca.fr <br />